All Episodes

 Right.

-You fit the the profile of the story.
+You fit the profile of the story.

-Well, you know, we spend uh a great deal of money for our kids to play these sports, and um I I guess if you want to if you want to call it that, um, you know, what's your definition of affluent?
+Well, you know, we spend a great deal of money for our kids to play these sports.

-Well uh I have no definition of affluent.
+Well, I have no definition of affluent.

-And yet here comes the news that the affluent eat more fast food than the poor do, and then that that motivated you to call to explain why.
+And yet here comes the news that the affluent eat more fast food than the poor do.

-Yeah, absolutely, and and all of all of my four children all know what a carb, a protein, and a fat is.
+And all of my four children all know what a carb, a protein, and a fat is.

-They know how to read a food label, and they know even if they're not with me and they have to stop somewhere with another family, they know the right choices to make.
+They know how to read a food label and they know even if they're not with me and they have to stop somewhere with another family, they know the right choices to make.

 Yeah.